jmaasch/pennR/README.md

 ?penn()
 ```

-All palettes are stored in exported lists:
+All palettes are stored in the exported list `penn_palettes`:

 ```R
 > names(penn_palettes)